-- On June 13, 2019 the Company announced results from 8 historical drill holes, totalling 998 meters of drilling, from the Fierrazo target at its Sombrero project.
-Highlights included 116 meters of 0.58% CuEq1 (0.42% Cu and 0.24 g/t Au), 90.4 meters of 0.51% CuEq (0.48% Cu and 0.05 g/t Au) and 51 meters of 0.53% CuEq (0.43% Cu and 0.16 g/t Au).
-The historical drill holes had been drilled in 2013 by Corporacion Aceros Arequipa S.A. ("Aceros") targeting iron skarn mineralization.
-The results confirmed the copper-gold sulphide mineralization extends to depth underneath the area where surface channel sampling was conducted earlier in 2019 (see below for summary of press releases dated March 12 and April 3, 2019). - On June 4, 2019, Auryn announced that two new regional targets had been identified at its Homestake Ridge gold project in the Golden Triangle in BC, Canada, following a full review of the historical datasets, geological mapping, stream sediment and rock chip sampling.
-The 2019 exploration program, which was completed during Q3 2019, included additional geological and geophysical work around these newly defined targets.
-The results from the 2019 surface program are still pending as of the date of this MD&A. - Effective May 20, 2019, the Company declared force majeure under its Mollecruz option agreement in one of the areas at its Sombrero project where it has not yet commenced work and thus does not affect the ongoing permitting process in other communities.
-The Company, to date, has been unable to obtain a community agreement allowing access to the concession to commence its work program.
-The Company continues to negotiate in good faith with the community to resolve this matter. - On April 3 and March 12, 2019 the Company released results from its initial surface program at the Fierrazo area within the Sombrero project.
+- On April 3 and March 12, 2019 the Company released results from its initial surface program at the Fierrazo area within the Sombrero project.
 Highlights from the continuous channel sampling at the Fierrazo target include a combined width of mineralization of 232 meters of 0.55% copper equivalent (0.47% copper and 0.13 g/t gold) with a higher-grade internal interval of 40 meters of 1.26% copper equivalent (1.23% copper and 0.05 g/t gold).
 The sampling helped further validate the potential 7.5 kilometers of strike length of high-grade exoskarn targets at the Sombrero Main area, which will be the focus of Auryn's first drill program at the project. - On February 19, 2019 the Company announced the results of applying machine learning to its geological datasets to aid in the targeting process at its Committee Bay project.
 Highlights included the generation of 12 new targets and the identification of an additional parallel shear zone located to the north of the Aiviq structure. - On January 7, 2019 the Company announced the identification of significant copper mineralization at Milpoc.
 Select grab sample results ranged from 0.1 8.45% copper and 0.06 101 g/t silver.

-< Refer to the page 5 for cautionary wording concerning forward-looking information>
+< Refer to the page 6 for cautionary wording concerning forward-looking information>